ao-labs-123/subject-inference-ja/docs/en/stage3_design.md

 	•	More accurate understanding of user intent and experience
 	•	Reduced risk of incorrect causal attribution
 	•	High applicability to healthcare, legal consultation, and safety-critical domains

+	•	Minimal reference implementation for causal inference
+	•	Does not rely on deep learning
+	•	Confidence-based output prevents premature conclusions
+	•	Designed to integrate with later stages safely